How to Humble Yourself

 3. Change Your Point of View

 What paralyses you?
 What do you have to worry about right now?
 Is there truly something to worry about?
 Do you really have to take things personally?
 The other day I was paralyzed because of one message that I received.
 It triggered some painful memories inside of me.
-After a while I realized that I chose to take it personally.
+After a while I realized that I chose to take it personal.
 I can choose to step back.
 I understood that it is just words.
 They have nothing to do with me if I don’t make them about me.

 How to Thrive in Times of Crisis?